AroniasPrenovost/docker_node_ts_mysql/README.md

 # Dockerized RESTful API

-The `/client` and `/server` project components can be installed and ran independently, but the purpose of this repository is to demonstrate how to run a full-stack application using Docker.
+The `/client` and `/server` project components can be installed and ran independently, but the purpose of this repository is to demonstrate how to build and deploy a full-stack application using Docker.

 ### Project Components